-There are 5 in-semester exams and a final exam in this course (Table 1).
-They are scheduled 2-3 weeks apart.
-Each in-semester exam will take up the 2nd half of the lecture on the scheduled date for about 40-50 minutes.
+There are 4 in-semester exams and a final exam in this course (Table 1).
+They are scheduled 3-4 weeks apart.
+Each in-semester exam will take up about 45-60 minutes, leaving some time beforehand for last minute questions.
 The final will be 2 hours.

-All in-semester exams in this course are in multiple choice format (scantrons should be purchased by students), but the final exam has 1/3 points coming in essay form.
+All in-semester exams in this course are in multiple choice format (scantrons should be purchased by students), but the final exam has 1/3 points from short essay questions and problems.